Scarabaeus1031/NEXAH/FRAMEWORK/README.md

 The core architecture of the NEXAH framework is now operational.

-All structural layers of the system stack have been implemented and connected through a working navigation pipeline, including the new **Spiral Coupling Layer (v9.x)**.
+All structural layers of the system stack have been implemented and connected through a working navigation pipeline, including:

+- **Spiral Coupling Layer (v9.x)**
+- **URF Axial Space + Root Bridge Layer (v9.1)**

 META → ARCHY → MESO → NEXAH → MEVA

-The framework can now execute the full cycle from system definition to navigable system trajectories with multi-component spiral dynamics.
+The framework can now execute the full cycle from system definition to navigable system trajectories with multi-component spiral dynamics **and** a unified 3D geometric reference frame.

 ---